Go to the main content section Anchor point

 • When encountering thunderstorms, stay away from the water and avoid wet areas.

-• Chose locations with lifeguards or supervisors.
+• Choose locations with lifeguards or supervisors.

-• To prevent sunburn and heatstroke, drink plenty of liquids, use suntan oil, and carry an umbrella.
+• To prevent sunburn and heatstroke, drink plenty of 55 liquids, use suntan oil, and carry an umbrella.

 • Shorten the time spent in the water to decrease the chances of muscle cramps or heart attacks.

-• Non-swimmers should not hang on to floats in case the floats drift away with the tides.
+• Non -swimmers should not hang on to floats in case the floats drift away with the tides.

 • Watch out for warning signs.

 • Learn water safety skills first.
+56

 • If you spot anyone drowning, use sticks, ropes, life rings, or any floating object instead of trying to save the person yourself.